 This is the Svínafellsjökull glacier in Iceland.
 Have fun trying to pronounce that!
 In Icelandic, ‘ll’ is pronounced something like tl, with a flattened tongue and a click in the back of the throat.
 So I guess you’d say ‘SVEEN-a-FETLS-yok-utl.
 Or just start confidently with ‘Sveen’ and then tail off.
 They’ll probably get what you’re referring to.

 Anyway, be grateful you’re not trying to say Eyjafjallajökull, which is the volcano that erupted in 2010 and ruined everyone’s holidays with its ash cloud.
 It took me about a week to learn how to pronounce that one properly.
 But I digress, and I haven’t even started!
 Where was I?
-Oh yes, Svínafellsjökull.
+Oh yes, the Svínafellsjökull glacier.

 The glacier is about 4 hours’ drive from Reykjavík, along the southern ring road.
-I took a 2-day tour from the capital with Extreme Iceland which took in many of the sights along the way, but the main focus of the trip was the glacier hike itself.
+I took a 2-day tour from the capital with Extreme Iceland which took in many of the most amazing places to visit in Iceland along the way, but the main focus of the trip was the glacier hike itself.

 We were transferred from our comfy minibus into this bright yellow ‘off-road’ bus that took us up to the glacier.
 We were supplied with helmets, a harness, ice axe, and the all-important crampons.